bhupencoD3/cv-classification-backbones/README.md

 ## 🎯 Purpose

-* 📚 Learn how classification backbones are built from scratch.
+* 📚 Learn how classification backbones are built from scratch
-* ⚡ Compare implementations across frameworks (PyTorch vs TensorFlow).
+* ⚡ Compare implementations across frameworks (PyTorch vs TensorFlow)
-* 🧠 Understand design choices behind classic and modern CNNs.
+* 🧠 Understand design choices behind classic and modern CNNs
-* 🚀 Create a reference repo for **interview prep** and future projects.
+* 🚀 Create a reference repo for **interview prep** and future projects

 ---